pymc-devs/pymc-examples/examples/howto/blackbox_external_likelihood_numpy.myst.md

 Defining a model/likelihood that PyMC can use and that calls your "black box" function is possible, but it relies on creating a custom PyTensor Op.
 This is, hopefully, a clear description of how to do this, including one way of writing a gradient function that could be generally applicable.

-In the examples below, we create a very simple model and log-likelihood function in numpy.
+In the examples below, we create a very simple lineral model and log-likelihood function in numpy.

 ```{code-cell} ipython3
 def my_model(m, c, x):